CT & CTA

 Frequently, CT requires IV contrast for an optimum study.
 For those CT examinations, a non-ionic contrast agent is injected intravenously to aid in diagnosis.
 If the patient has a very strong allergic history or has experienced a reaction to contrast material during a previous study, the patient should be premedicated on the day before the CT exam.
 The intravenous dyes help evaluate the blood vessels and highlights regions of abnormality.

-Common CT Studies
+CT Special Studies

 3D/Dental studies generate two and three-dimensional pictures with precise measurements of the jaw that are used for presurgical planning.
 Patients must bring stent if required for measurements.
 No preparation is required.